Israel approves 4th Covid-19 vaccine jab for vulnerable people

 The European Union's drug regulator has also allowed member states to use Pfizer's Covid-19 medications ahead of formal approval as an emergency measure.

-Mr Horowitz said, however on Thursday, "every person must take personal responsibility".

-"We will not station an inspector and we won't send a police officer to every person."

-Last week Chile announced it would offer a fourth shot to at-risk people beginning in February.
-Health authorities in the United Kingdom and Germany have also said they are considering fourth doses.
+Last week, Chile announced that it would offer a fourth shot to at-risk people beginning in February.
+The health authorities in the United Kingdom and Germany have also said that they are considering fourth doses.